MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > [!div class="checklist"]
 >
 > * Define quantum operations in Q#
-> * Set up the classical host program to call and simulate Q# operations
+>* Call and simulate Q# operations with the command line
+>  application for Q#.
 > * Simulate a quantum operation from qubit allocation to measurement output
 > * Observe how the quantum system's simulated wavefunction evolves throughout
 >   the operation

-Applications developed with Microsoft's Quantum Development Kit typically consists of two parts:
+Applications developed with Microsoft's Quantum Development Kit typically consists of:

-1. A quantum program, implemented using the Q# quantum programming language, which is then invoked by the classical host program to run on a quantum computer or quantum simulator.
-These consist of

 - Q# operations: subroutines containing quantum operations, and
 - Q# functions: classical subroutines used within the quantum algorithm.

-2. A classical program, implemented in a classical programming language like Python or C#, that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.

 ## Allocate qubits and define quantum operations

 The first part of this tutorial consists of defining the Q# operation `Perform3qubitQFT`, which performs the quantum Fourier transform on three qubits.

 In addition, we will use the [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine) function to observe how the simulated wavefunction of our three qubit system evolves across the operation.

-To create a your Q# project, follow these [instructions](xref:microsoft.quantum.howto.createproject), and create a Q# file entitled `Operations.qs`.
-We will walk you through the components of the file step-by-step, but the code is also available as a full block below.
+First you need to create a Q# project.
+If you don't know how to do it you can take a look to the [installation guide]

 ### Namespaces to access other Q# operations

-Inside the file, we first define the namespace `Quantum.Operations` which will be accessed/imported by the classical host.
+Inside the file, we first define the namespace `Quantum.Operations` which will be accessed by the compiler.
 For our operation to make use of existing Q# operations, we open the relevant `Microsoft.Quantum.<>` namespaces.

 ```qsharp